 Or can prospective buyers fully understand the value proposition, have all of their questions answered... and yet still not buy?

 It is important for you, the sales manager or business owner, to know that the presentation just one part of selling and that most of the "selling" often takes place after the presentation.

-The evidence of this truth is on your sales production chart.
-Many of your lower 1/3 sales producers give the same basic presentation as your top 1/3 sales producers.
+The evidence of this truth is staring at you from your sales production chart.
+Many of your Lower Half producers give the same basic presentation as your Top Half producers.
 They cover the same information, use the same visuals...

 The education factor is similar.
-So why do your top sales producers sell so much more?
+So why do your Top Half producers sell so much more?

-What is the best way to lead your bottom third producers to this truth?
+What is the best way to lead your Lower Half producers to this truth?

-By asking questions, rather than making statements (see the free "Simple Tool..." training at the top of the Home Page.)
+By asking questions, rather than making statements.
+(For more information, see the free "Simple Tool..." training at the top of the Home Page.)

 "Tell me about a time that a salesperson tried to sell you something.
-Your questions were answered.
-You understood the value proposition, and yet you still didn't buy..."
+All your questions were answered.
+You understood the value proposition, and yet you still didn't buy.
+Why not?"

 "Why didn't you buy?"

-"What could they have said that would have enticed you to buy?"
+"What could this salesperson have said that would have enticed you to buy?"

 As your salesperson answers these questions, you will learn more about how her or his mind works when making a buying decision.
-For bottom third salespeople, you will discover that buying decisions are often dramatic and unpleasant.
+With Lower Half producers, you will discover that buying decisions are often quietly dramatic and unpleasant.

-This is useful information because bottom third salespeople usually project their buying experiences on to others.
-Their assumption is, because I feel discomfort when I make a purchase, therefore all the prospects I see must feel the same discomfort.
+This is useful information because Lower Half producers often project their buying experiences on to others.
+Their assumption is, "Because I feel discomfort when I make a purchase, therefore all the prospects I see must feel the same discomfort."

 Do you see how that assumption will limit a salesperson's persuasion efforts?

-After you lead a salesperson to agree that selling is much more than educating, then you can introduce the idea that there's two general areas of persuasion in their work as a professional salesperson.
+After a salesperson agrees that selling is much more than educating, then you can introduce the idea that there's two general areas of persuasion in their work as a professional salesperson.